MegaMan NT Warrior: Merchandise

 Furthermore, the Advanced PET toy (featured in Axess) was imported in three available designs: blue/gray (MegaMan), red/black (ProtoMan), and black/purple (Bass).
 The Advanced PET II model was planned but never released.
 English Battle Chips were packaged with nearly every piece of MegaMan NT Warrior merchandise, but chips could also be bought separately in booster packs.
 Japanese and English Battle Chips will work on either Japanese or English versions of the PETs, although only the Progress PET featured backwards compatibility with previous generations of Battle Chips.

 In 2004, Decipher also distributed a trading card game in the United States called "MegaMan NT Warrior Trading Card Game".
+It was released on May 26, 2004.
 However, it was not a translation of the pre-existing trading card games in Japan.
 Three sets were released before the game was discontinued in 2005, after the end of the Mega Man Battle Network video games.

 In Japan, various soundtracks have been released featuring background music and theme songs used in the show.
 Also, every episode of the anime has been released across sixty-five DVDs usually containing three episodes per disc.
-In the United States, thirteen DVDs have been released covering the original 52 episodes of EXE.
-The first six volumes were also released in VHS form.
-The English version of Axess has yet to be released on DVD.
+In the United States, thirteen DVDs have been released covering the original 52 episodes of EXE, including the English and Spanish dubs; the first six volumes were also released in VHS form, while the English version of Axess has yet to be released on DVD.
+In 2022, as part of promotion for the Mega Man Battle Network Legacy Collection, it was announced that both dubs would be temporarily re-released onto YouTube on the official Mega Man channel; episodes of the Japanese version released on December 14, while the English version was streamed on Twitch before their release.